CONTACT Matthew Bayliff, Tour Operator Carolina Mountain Pro Tour Telephone: 864-270-6857 Email: firstname.lastname@example.org

-Entry Fees: $170.00 Members.
-Non-Member entry fee (if accepted) is $200.00.
+Entry Fees: $230.00 Members.
+Non-Member entry fee (if accepted) is $260.00.
 Members receive a $30.00 discount for each event played, priority entry, and preferred tee times.
-All fees include course cost (green fees) and golf carts.
+All fees include course cost (green fees), golf carts, and range balls.

-Amateurs: Amateur winners will receive pro shop credit toward the merchandise of their choice (any "money" won by amateurs will be included in the tour's money list and will also be eligible for the Mountain Tour "Player of the Year" award).
+Amateurs: Amateur winners will receive pro shop credit (sent to their home course).
+Any "money" won by amateurs will be included in the tour's money list and will also be eligible for the Mountain Tour "Player of the Year" award).

 Ties: Ties for First Place will be played-off on the golf course.
 However, if an on-course playoff is not possible, the tie will remain and the prize money will be split.
 All other ties, prize money will be split.
 Dress Code: Appropriate golf attire is required.
 Shorts are permitted, but must be Knee length.
 No blue jeans, sweat pants, cut-offs, or cargos are allowed.
 While on the course, shirts must always be tucked in.